tpq/propr/README.md

 library(propr)
 ```

-The principal functions in `propr` include: (1) `phit`, for the calculation of \(\phi\), and (2) `perb`, for the calculation of \(\rho\).
+The principal functions in `propr` include: (1) `phit`, for the calculation of φ, and (2) `perb`, for the calculation of ρ.
 In the example below, we calculate these proportionality scores for simulated relative data, printing the results as a proportionality matrix and also pairwise.
 We refer you to the official vignette for a comprehensive discussion of compositional data, proportionality, and everything this package has to offer.

 ``` r
 set.seed(12345)